wso2/docs-is/en/identity-server/5.10.0/docs/learn/self-registration-and-account-confirmation.md

     Follow the steps given below to resend the confirmation email.

     1. Access the [WSO2 Identity Server
-        My Account portal](https://localhost:9443/myaccount/) and try to login with the user you just registered.
+        user portal](https://localhost:9443/user-portal/) and try to login with the user you just registered.
         The user account should not be activated for the user, which means you should not have confirmed the account.